tarikh03/K2View-Academy/articles/demo_project/DPM_Demo_Project/08_Consent/05_03_Customer_OptIn_or_OptOut.md

 When a user changes consent topic preferences (example: from opt-in to opt-out), a dialog box displays to confirm the selection.
 This dialog box includes the opt-in or opt-out text defined in the consent configuration.

 Locate a Consent in the Consents table.
-Under the ACTIONS column, turn the On/Off slider to On to opt-in to the selected Consent..
+Under the ACTIONS column, turn the On/Off slider to On to opt-in to the selected Consent.

 ![image](/articles/demo_project/DPM_Demo_Project/images/08_7_Consent_CustConsent_OptIn.jpg)